renatohss/loja-do-seu-manuel/README.md

 ```
 {
     "success": true or false,
-    "message": Avg. ticket if success or correspondent error message
+    "message": Avg. ticket if success or correspondent error message if failure
 }
 ```

 ## Technologies used:
 - **Python 3:** Used for its simplicity and flexibility to execute different tasks
 - **Flask:** A lightweight API framework, used for being easy to use and powerful enough to accomodate many types of function
-- **MongoDB:** Used for its scalabilty and for being non-relational, which helps if new fields should be added to products and orders
+- **MongoDB/Pymongo:** Used for its scalabilty and for being non-relational, which helps if new fields should be added to products and orders

 ## TO DO List
 - **Automated Tests:** So far, I hadn't the opportunity to work with tests, but it is a topic I'm currently learning and will be implemented in the near future